Wervice/Codelink/README.md

 You can download the latest builds for Linux and Windows here: [Releases](https://github.com/Wervice/Codelink/releases/)
 The current release version is 1.9.

+Linux now also gets an installer script called `install.sh`.
+Please run this script using `sudo`.
+For Windows, please run `{appname}.exe`.
+I will create an installer for Windows soon.

 ## Which technologies does Codelink use?
 Codelink uses NW.js for apps that run localy on your computer.
 NW.js is simmilar to Electron, but a whole lot faster and easier.
 For Zentrox, I use ExpressJS and no front end libraries.